Milestone-Proposal:Parametron, 1954

 Only very sketchy information in the early days of PC-1 computing remain today.
 But there is a record of a seminar on programming organized by the Japanese Society of Physics in 1959.
 That used PC-1 as the target computer to write programs.

 The seminar was held from Aug 31 to Sept 7 in 1959.
-I am quoting only the titles of the lectures.
-[REF: (IIJLAB 2008, パラメトロン計算機 PC-1 1958-2008 パラメトロン計算機記念会, https://www.iijlab.net/~ew/pc1/pc150th.pdf), This shows the impact PC-1 had on Japanese academia, in this case to physical sciences.
+Below the titles and speakers of the lectures are quoted. (from IIJLAB 2008, パラメトロン計算機 PC-1 1958-2008 パラメトロン計算機記念会, "Parametron computer PC-1 1958-2008" by Parametron computer anniversary committee in Japanese, https://www.iijlab.net/~ew/pc1/pc150th.pdf)

 Introduction to Electronic Computing by Hidetosi Takahasi